-(In their absence, the Deputy Head or most senior, Senior Leader present will take responsibility for the role).
+(In the absence of the Headteacher, the Deputy Head or most senior, Senior Leader present will take responsibility for the role).

-Location: Ground Floor, Headteacher's Office
+Location: Headteacher's Office

 In the event of an incident the Headteacher will notify the Chair of Governors as soon as feasibly possible of the incident and implement the Critical Incident Plan.
 The role of the Headteacher will include: